MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 ## 2. Planning for authentication inside the landing zone

 A critical design decision enterprise organization must make when adopting Azure is whether to extend and existing on-premises identity domain into Azure or create a brand new one.
-Requirements for authentication inside the "landing zone" should be thoroughly assessed and incorporated into plans to deploy Active Directory, Azure AD DS, or both.
+Requirements for authentication inside the "landing zone" should be thoroughly assessed and incorporated into plans to deploy Azure AD, Azure AD Domain Services (DS), or both.

 **Design considerations:**

 - Centralized and delegated responsibilities to manage resources deployed inside the "landing zone”.

-- Capability and performance differences between Active Directory, Azure AD, and Azure AD Domain Services.
+- Capability and performance differences between Active AD and Azure AD Domain Services.

-- There are some Azure services that rely on Azure AD DS, such as HDInsight, Azure Files, and WVD.
+- Some Azure services such as HDInsight, Azure Files, and Windows Virtual Desktop rely on Azure AD DS.

 - Handling of privileged operations, such as creating a service principal within the Azure AD tenant, registering graph applications inside Azure AD, and procuring a wildcard certificate.

-- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication (iwa), forms/header based authentication as well as rich client apps integrated with ADAL.
+- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication, forms/header-based authentication, and rich client apps integrating with Azure AD Authentication Library.

 **Design recommendations:**

-- Evaluate the compatibility of workloads for ad and Azure AD DS.
+- Evaluate the compatibility of workloads for Azure AD and Azure AD DS.

-- Deploy Azure AD DS within the primary region as this service can be projected into only one subscription.
+- Deploy Azure AD DS within the primary region, as this service can be projected into only one subscription.

   - Use virtual network peering to support its usage as an authentication service.

 - Use managed identities instead of service principles for authentication to Azure services.

-- Use just-in-time access for both VM access and Azure control plane administration.
+- Use just-in-time access for both virtual machine access and Azure control plane administration.

 <!-- -->